melipass/lastfm-to-markdown/README.md

 * Add a ```<!-- lastfm -->``` tag in your README.md file, with two blank lines below it.
 The album covers will be placed here.

 ## 🚧 To do
+* Fix the workflow to make it usable from other repositories, especially for those who come from the GitHub Marketplace.
 * Allow users to choose the image size and image count for the album covers.
-* If the weekly chart stays the same from the day before, the Action won't be able to commit because there will be no changes, and GitHub will send you a *Run Failed* email.
-Stop this from happening.
 * Feel free to send a PR for anything you believe would be useful.

 ## 🎵 My weekly last.fm chart (example)